TomaszWoloszyn983/swap-puzzle-game/readme.md

 - **Footer** Contains information about Copyrights.

 ## Future Features
   - Keyboard control function.
 So the game would be able to control with keyboard arrow keys.
   - Adding your own images to the board that could be split into tiles and used in the game.
   - Mobile devices compatibility.
 At the moment the game is not working on devices used touch screens.
 Our future feature would be to implement such a functionality.
+  - Add confirm popup box to make sure that the player really wants to quit the current game.

 ## Technologies used:
   - Javascript - High-level programming language.